Fayzullah was a renowned artist of the royal Mughal atelier in the late 18th century, during the reign of Alamgir II. Two of his masterpieces,...

 Buddhism was already one thousand years old when it reached Japan.
 Therefore, ideas of karma, impermanence, and nirvana were adapted to the needs of the Japanese community.
 For example, in one of the Japanese sects, nirvana was a place offering personal survival.
 In Japan, a direct relationship between religion and power formed from the beginning.

-By the seventh and eighth centuries, great temples appeared and several sects were functioning in the city of Nara.
+By the 7th and 8th centuries, great temples appeared and several sects were functioning in the city of Nara.
 The emperor Shomu (701–756 CE) ordered the construction of a temple as a charm against smallpox, which ravaged Japan in the preceding years.
-As a result, Todai-ji or Eastern Great Temple was opened in 752 CE.
+As a result, Todai-ji, or Eastern Great Temple was opened in 752 CE.

 Amitabha’s right hand is in the gesture symbolizing the Law of the Buddha.
 The circle of perfection signifies the perfect wisdom of the Buddha and the accomplishment of his vows.
 The gesture also expresses his great compassion.
 The thumb corresponds to meditation.
-Unites with the index finger, which corresponds to air, it denotes to the efforts of the Buddha.
-The act of joining the thumb and the index is symbolical of the diligence and the reflection.
+Unites with the index finger, which corresponds to air, it denotes the efforts of the Buddha.
+The act of joining the thumb and the index is symbolic of diligence and reflection.

 Each Buddhist work of art is in one way or another symbolic.
 Its meaning goes beyond the appearance and immediate purpose.
 It tries to reveal the dharma for which all images are only provisional signs.
 The intention of a Buddhist work is to suggest the transcendence of all phenomena and all imagery, a prerequisite for understanding and salvation.